linnykoleh/WickiUp/AWS/src/main/java/aws/developer/IAM/IAM.md

-### IAM -  Identity Access Management
+## IAM -  Identity Access Management

 https://aws.amazon.com/ru/iam/

-Allows you yo manage users and their level of access to the AWS console.
+**Allows you yo manage users and their level of access to the AWS console.**
-It is important to understand IAM and how it works, both for the exam and for the administrating a company's AWS account in real life

 **What does IAM give you**